Ardrossan Barge, Yorke Peninsula

 Newquay is a town, seaside resort and fishing port in Cornwall, located on the North Atlantic coast of Cornwall.
 Spearfishing is one of the best sports that Newquay's sea can offer to fans.

-Coogee is a beach-side suburb of Sydney, at about 8 km/4 mi in the south-east of Sydney's CBD (Central Business District).
+Newport is a suburb in northern Sydney, at about 31 km/19 mi in the north of Sydney's CBD (Central Business District).
+It nestles among the Pacific Ocean and the Pittwater.